-McDonald's Plans to Demolish Store No. 1 Museum
+McDonald’s plans to tear down its Store No. 1 Museum next month.

 The museum, which opened in 1985—a year after the original store was torn down in 1984—was a replica of Ray Kroc’s first store that opened in 1955 in Des Plaines, Il.